Dunkin’ Jelly Donut

 Sugary Topping

-This additive is used in the production of cheese, juices, pickles, wine, and ice cream, as well as many other food items and pet food products.
+The preservative is often found in packaged cheese, juices, and pickles, among other food items and pet food products.

 Allergens